cmilagan/loopmania/assumptions.md

         - Amassing a specified amount of gold
         - Completing a specified number of cycles of the path
     - Will the allied soldier join the main character when the main character is positioned on the tile right in front of the barracks? (may need Observer Pattern for this)
+    - What is the size of the map?